mozilla/data-docs/concepts/profile/profile_creation.md

 #### Explicit: Profile Manager creation

-The user can create a new profile through the profile manager.
+The user can create a new profile through the Profile Manager.
 This can either be done on `about:profiles` in a running Firefox or by starting Firefox with the `--ProfileManager` flag.
-The profile manager will ask for a name for the profile and picks a new directory for it.
+The Profile Manager will ask for a name for the profile and picks a new directory for it.
-The profile manager allows the user to create a new profile from an existing directory (in which case any files will be included) or from scratch (in which case the directory will be created).
+The Profile Manager allows the user to create a new profile from an existing directory (in which case any files will be included) or from scratch (in which case the directory will be created).

 The `--createprofile` flag can be used from the command line and works the same as creating a profile through the Profile Manager.